Exclusive diffractive J/psi and Psi(2S) production in dipole model using a holographic AdS/QCD light front wavefunction with longitudinal confinement: Longitudinal confinement in Holographic meson wavefunctions

 The transverse wavefunction $\phi(\zeta)$ is the solution of the following LFHSE: where $U_{\perp}(\zeta)$ is the confining potential at equal light-front time, and $M$ is the meson mass.
-TThe form of potentially is uniquely determined from the underlying conformal symmetry and a holographic mapping of variable $\zeta $ to the fifth dimension of $\mathrm{AdS}$ space gives $\zeta = {\sqrt{x(1-x)}} {\bf r}_\perp $ \cite{Brodsky:2013npa}.
-A quadratic dilaton field $ (\varphi(z) =\kappa^2 z^2)$ in the AdS background, breaks the conformal invariance and lead to a harmonic oscillator potential in physical space-time as \cite{Brodsky:2013npa}:
+The form of confining potentially is uniquely determined from the underlying conformal symmetry and a holographic mapping of variable $\zeta $ to the fifth dimension of $\mathrm{AdS}$ space gives $\zeta = {\sqrt{x(1-x)}} {\bf r}_\perp $.
+A quadratic dilaton field $ (\varphi(z) =\kappa^2 z^2)$ in the AdS background, breaks the conformal invariance and leads to a harmonic oscillator potential in physical space-time as \cite{Brodsky:2013npa}:

-Solving the LFHSE with the harmonic potential given by Eq. \eqref{harmonic-LF} lead to the normalized eigenfunctions for meson : where $S$ is the total meson spin.
-Importantly, this methodology predicts the massless pions as expected in the chiral limit.
-It also correctly predicts the Regge-like linear dependence of the meson mass squared on the radial and orbital quantum numbers.
-This information is further used to constraint $\kappa$ from the fit to the Regge slopes experimental data \cite{Workman:2022ynf}.
-In Ref. \cite{Brodsky:2014yha} reports a universal $\kappa \sim 0.54$ GeV for vector mesons.
+Solving the LFHSE with the harmonic potential given by Eq. \eqref{harmonic-LF} leads to the normalized eigenfunctions for meson: Importantly, this prescription predicts the massless pions as expected in the chiral limit.
+It also correctly predicts the Regge-like linear dependence of the meson mass squared on the radial $n$ and orbital quantum numbers $L$.
+This information is further used to constraint the parameter $\kappa$ from the fit to the Regge slopes data \cite{Workman:2022ynf}.
+Reference \cite{Brodsky:2014yha} reports a universal $\kappa \sim 0.54$ GeV for vector mesons.